 Australian-based artist Khadim Ali introduces us to his weavers in Kabul, who demonstrate a fortitude characteristic of Hazara culture.

 Khadim Ali developed an interest in tapestries after his parent’s home in Pakistan had been destroyed by suicide bombers.
-All that was left were a collection of rugs.
+All that was left was a collection of rugs.
 The current work in his touring exhibition Khadim Ali: Invisible Border reflects the grand narrative of battle in the Book of Shahnameh, a Persian epic that has functioned as a bedrock of Iranian identity for a thousand years.

 Ali migrated to Australia in 2009 under the Distinguished Talent Visa, supported by the Queensland Art Gallery.
 Though trained as a miniature painter, he tried weaving as well but decided it was better to focus on design and collaborate with weavers to produce the final works.
 One of these weavers is Zuhra Rasooli.

 Zuhra comes from a family of seven children.
 As is common among Hazara, their home is decorated with embroidery.
-Her uncle, Sher Ali Hussaini is a miniature artist who Khadim Ali met in Pakistan.
+Her uncle, Sher Ali Hussaini, is a miniature artist who Khadim Ali met in Pakistan.
 They have since collaborated on many exhibitions, including the Australian War Memorial Museum.

 Zuhra started weaving for Khadim when she was 18 years old, usually six hours a day.
 Until the recent takeover by the Taliban, Zuhra was studying art at Turquoise Mountain, painting miniatures and weaving her own works.